 DEC Counsel will determine, in its discretion, the conduct of the hearing, including the order of proof and allocation of time for argument and the presentation of evidence.
 Subject to DEC Counsel's determination of the admissibility of evidence, the parties have an opportunity to present documents and testimony, cross-examine witnesses called by another party to testify orally at the hearing, and present arguments to the Hearing Panel.
 The Hearing Panel also must have the opportunity to question all parties, Counsel, and witnesses.
 Relevant hearsay is admissible.
 DEC Counsel must make decisions regarding the admissibility of evidence and may exclude evidence that is not relevant or that has not been provided to the opposing party in accordance with these Procedural Rules.
-The Hearing Panel may determine what weight to give any evidence.
-DEC Counsel may consider, but is not bound by, federal or state evidentiary or procedural rules.
+The Hearing Panel and the DEC may determine what weight to give any evidence.
 DEC Counsel must administer oaths or affirmations to testifying witnesses.
 CFP Board must obtain a written transcript of the hearing and make it available to the Appeals Commission and to the parties upon appeal.